 Palate: intensely salty, yet sweet and almost juicy

 Use: in dishes where you don’t want much colour.
 Try stir frying vegetables or marinating fish.
 Superior light soy sauce is also a great choice for dipping wontons, spring rolls and seafood.
+Use in traditional Chinese recipes such as this Chinese Clay Pot Chicken.

 Nose: bold and intense, with an almost alcohol-like sharpness